 Growing up in a small town in upstate New York, my community mainly consisted of people like me: Caucasian, Christian, and middle class.
 Throughout most of my childhood, I existed in a comfortable bubble populated by people who shared my experiences and values.
 This bubble was abruptly popped, however, when I matriculated at the regional […]

-Sarah Fein is a candidate for Master of Theological Studies in Hebrew Bible/Old Testament at Harvard Divinity School in Cambridge, MA.
+Sarah Fein is a PhD student in Near Eastern and Judaic Studies at Brandeis University in Waltham, MA.
 Her work focuses on the role of women and gender in the Hebrew Bible and its later interpretation.